Is Dollar-Cost Averaging Worth It? Pros and Cons of The Famous Investment Strategy

 Say you elect 15% of your paycheck to your 401k.
 You invest that 15% whether the market is high or low, whether the stock prices are up or down.
 Regular investments bring consistency month to month.

-Many investors also use this method for regular contributions to an IRA or brokerage account—investing $500 a month in an IRA to max out a $6,000 annual contribution limit, for example.
+Many investors also use this method for regular contributions to an IRA or brokerage account—investing $583.33 a month in a Roth IRA will bring you within a few cents of maxing out a $7,000 annual contribution limit, for example.

 But dollar-cost averaging can be used for non-recurring investments as well, which is where investors have different decisions to make.